Time-Lapse Photography

 by Dennis Allen

-If you want to duplicate my first attempts at time-lapse, you need to set your camera up in manual mode, focused to infinity, ISO1600.
-Somewhere in your camera’s menus is a mode equivalent of dark frame subtraction.
-In other words, on a 30 second exposure the camera will take a 30 second dark frame.
-This dark frame is noise and is subtracted from the image automatically.
+I've been doing time-lapse for a couple years.
+You can see my current collection by clicking here.
+If you want to duplicate my attempts at time-lapse, first get a digital camera with a 12-50mm lens and set it on a tripod.
+Set the camera on manual, ISO1600 or better, shutter speed bulb (infinite).
+Camera lens set to manual and focused to infinity.
+Start off with large JPEG images.
+Somewhere in your camera’s menus is a dark frame subtraction mode.
+In other words, after a 30 second JPEG exposure the camera will take a 30 second dark frame.
+This dark frame is CCD noise and is automatically subtracted from the JPEG image.
 On my Canon Rebel XSi 450D it is called "Long Exposure Noise Reduction", found in the custom function settings.
 Turn it on.

 [Return to Top]